Orioles still rolling on offense, rout Mets 10-3 - WHIZ News

 Bruce Zimmermann (4-3) allowed a two-run homer in the first inning to Pete Alonso, but the Mets managed only one more hit off him in five innings.
 David Peterson (1-5) yielded four runs and eight hits in 2 2/3 innings.

-Anthony Santander also homered for Baltimore, which outhit the NL East leaders Mets 16-4 after scoring 18 runs with 21 hits in Sunday’s victory over Cleveland.
+Baltimore outhit the NL East leaders 16-4 after scoring 18 runs with 21 hits in Sunday’s victory over Cleveland.

+“I thought tonight we took really good at-bats,” Orioles manager Brandon Hyde said.
+“Once again, up and down the order, a lot of production from the bottom half of the order.”

 Alonso added a second homer in the ninth, making him the first Mets player with a multi-homer game this season.